Word-Object Drawings

 Others visualize the literal meaning of the word—the month of March marches off into the distance, while the attenuated ETC recessively repeats itself.

 <em>February-March</em>, 1968.
 Ink, crayon, pencil, and watercolor on paper, 21 ½ x 14 ½ in.
-Centre Pompidou, Paris; Gift of The Saul Steinberg Foundation.
+Centre Pompidou, Musée national d’art moderne/CCI, París; Gift of The Saul Steinberg Foundation to the American Friends of the Centre Pompidou (2017), gifted to the Centre Pompidou (2022).

 February-March, 1968.
 Ink, crayon, pencil, and watercolor on paper, 21 ½ x 14 ½ in.
-Centre Pompidou, Paris; Gift of The Saul Steinberg Foundation.
+Centre Pompidou, Musée national d’art moderne/CCI, París; Gift of The Saul Steinberg Foundation to the American Friends of the Centre Pompidou (2017), gifted to the Centre Pompidou (2022).

 <em>Untitled</em>, 1968.
 Ink, pencil, and crayon on paper, 14 ½ x 23 in.
 Blanton Museum of Art, University of Texas at Austin; Gift of The Saul Steinberg Foundation.